Incoming veterinary students have the opportunity to get acquainted at the Illinois Veterinary Leadership Experience (iVLE) before classes start.

-The ceremony will be on the afternoon of Sunday, August 22, 2021, time TBA, lasting approximately two hours.
-It will be held at the I Hotel & Conference Center, 1900 S. First Street, Champaign, IL I Hotel & Conference Center Map.
-A reception will immediately follow the ceremony serving appetizers and drinks.
+The ceremony will be on the afternoon of Sunday, August 21, 2022 at 1:00 pm, lasting approximately two hours.
+It will be held at the I Hotel & Conference Center, 1900 S. First Street, Champaign, IL (Map).
+A reception will immediately follow the ceremony serving appetizers and beverages.

 Following the reception, we will be offering a student and family member information session.
 This session will help in orienting you to your new college environment while family members and other interested parties learn what to expect and how to support their new veterinary student during these next four years.

-You are requested to RSVP with your number of guests and your blue coat size via the New Student Information Survey you will receive this summer.
+You are requested to RSVP with your number of guests and your blue coat size via the Blue Coat Questionnaire (due date: June 13) you will receive this summer.
 This questionnaire will require you to log in with your University credentials, so please be sure to claim your netID.